tmak-tubby/Second-Hand-Clothing-and-Textile-Waste-in-Accra/data/raw/README.md

-# Raw Data: UN Comtrade Secondhand Textiles Trade Raw Data
+# Raw Data: UN Comtrade & Landfill Fires

 This folder contains the raw, unmodified data files downloaded for this research pipeline.